zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Scott:  That means going through the foster care sy stem, right?

 Roberta:  Yeah, it’s going to be a lot of work gett ing our house ready and all of the paperwork done.
-But after we pass inspection, w e’ll just need to wait for a call from a social worker with a placement.
+But after we pass inspection, we’ll just need to wait for a call from a social worker with a placement.
 We hope it’l l happen quickly.

 Scott:  I thought people had to wait months or year s for a baby.